kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

     ##### Parameters

     :   <b>NetworkDf</b> : GeoDataFrame
-        :   Geopandas geodataframe of network data, containing edges in lines/polylines data form.
-Can contain weight multiplier for costs and also vertex classification, with the default
+        :   Geopandas geodataframe of network data, containing edges in LineString data form.
+Can contain weight multiplier for costs and also vertex classification; with the default value for cost is geometrical length.

     :   <b>EntriesDf</b> : GeoDataFrame
-        :   Geopandas geodataframe of Entries data, containing nodes in lines/polylines data form.
-Can contain weight
+        :   Geopandas geodataframe of Entries data, containing nodes in Point data form.

     :   <b>**kwargs</b> : Dict/keys-values
         :   Parameter arguments, that contain: